stanhuff/lambdacalc/readme.md

       or with arrow:        (x -> x) y
     assignments:            fn = λt. λf. t;

-An example script file can be found at test/test.lc.
-The file extension is irrelevant.
+An example script file can be found at test/test.lc and can be run with one of the following commands from the root of the repo:

+    npm run reduce test/test.lc
+    npm run evaluate test/test.lc

 Building/install (Nothing installs outside repo folder)
 ---